Foreskins : "put 'em on the block, chop 'em off, said the butcher, merry merry men are we...": "

 BBC

-Why inflict this procedure on babies who do feel pain and who cannot consent?
+do feel pain and who cannot consent?
 The logic would be to leave the decision about circumcision until the child had reached the age of 16 and could then make up his own mind.
 Always remember that this odd, obsessive belief that foreskins are intrinsically dirty comes from a nation who are so prudish that they have to call a lavatory a “rest room”.
 Mind you, Mrs Crippen’s mother still likes to “pop round the corner” and she is not American.

 "